antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 }
 ```

 In school I learned that if someone threw the ball at me and I caught it, I had to throw the ball back!
 Metaphors like this lead lots of folks to believe that `throw ex` is the correct way to re-throw this exception.
-Sadly this will change the stacks in the original exception.
+Sadly, this will change the stacks in the original exception.
 Now you will get a warning that this is happening.
 It looks like this:

 ```cmd
 Warning CA2200 Re-throwing caught exception changes stack information